2024 Tryouts FAQ

 It is encouraged that if they are able, each spectator contributes a $5 donation per day to observe and learn from the athletes and coaches at tryouts.

-Spectators are not allowed to socialize with players who are trying out throughout the duration of tryouts (1-6p Sat, 10a-2p Sun)
+Spectators are not allowed to socialize with players who are trying out throughout the duration of tryouts (12-5p Sat, 10a-2p Sun)

-Exceptions: Parents of players under 18, or co-parents and children of players at tryouts are not expected to donate and may interact with their family member as needed.
+Exceptions: Parents of players under 18 as well as co-parents/caregivers of children of players at tryouts are not expected to donate and may interact with their family member as needed.

 What are you looking for in a Utah Wild player?